My MFA: Would I Do It Again?

 I used to teach commercial web design classes in New York City.
 A student in one of my classes turned out to be a dean at a well known college in Manhattan.
 She liked my teaching style, and invited me to apply for an open position at her school.

-- You want to continue learning.
+- I wanted to continue learning.

-- You want to experience graduate education.
+- I wanted to experience graduate education.

 You can do most of the 5 things listed above without an MFA.